 Garlic plant warnings

-While it is a relatively easy plant to grow, the garlic plant needs ample amount of sunlight and aerated, nutrient-rich soil to flourish in.
-You’ll want to make sure that you have a location with ample light to grow them in, which can be difficult indoors without supplementing.
+While it is a relatively easy plant to grow, the garlic plant needs an ample amount of sunlight and aerated, nutrient-rich soil to flourish.
+You’ll want to make sure that you have a location with lots of light or be prepared to supplement with grow lights.

 Planting, Soil, and Container

 To start growing garlic indoors all you need are some cloves.
-You can simply take store bought cloves and place them into a container and, given proper care, you’ll be able to grow a fresh garlic plant.
+You can simply take store-bought cloves and place them into a container and, given proper care, you’ll be able to grow a fresh garlic plant.
 This is an interesting and fun way to start your plant that is different from most other types.
 We’ll talk more about the specifics of this process in the next section.
-Of course you can also use a seedling or grow from seeds as well.

-Fill your chosen pot with a high-quality potting soil.
-Most store bought soil will be fine, but you can always go with vegetable specific soils as well and they may perform better.
+Fill your chosen pot with high-quality potting soil.
+Most store-bought soil will be fine, but you can always go with vegetable-specific soils as well and they may perform better.

 How to Plant Garlic Cloves

-While planting a seedling is fairly straightforward, starting with cloves is a bit unique and not something many gardeners have tried before.
-Plant the cloves point side up into the soil so that half of it is still peeking out.
-You can plant more cloves to start to ensure a healthy one, and then prune them back once you see growth.
+Next, plant the cloves point side up and cover with no more than 1/2 inch of soil.
+You can plant more cloves to start to ensure a healthy one survives and then prune them back once you see growth.
 3-4 to start is a good number to shoot for.
+Once they start growing, thin them to give each one about 6” of space.
 I highly recommend trying this route as it is very easy and lots of fun to start from a non-traditional method like seeds.

 If you have a whole bulb that’s okay too, you can simply break out the cloves and plant them as above.
 One word of caution though, some store-bought bulbs may have been treated with chemicals to prevent sprouting on the shelf.
 You want to avoid these, and should instead look for bulbs specifically sold for growing to prevent wasted time.